Ryuker/vue-crash-course/_notes/04_project.md

 - We then specify title in `App.vue` on the hero element | `<Hero title="Test Title" />`
 - did the same for the subtitle

+# 03. Home Cards Component
+- This is a container for the cards